 - Leopard traffic light cameras: detects color of traffic lights

 - LiDARs (Light Detection and Ranging): uses scanning lasers to detect objects (on front, sides, and rear of vehicle)

 - Mobileye collision avoidance system

-- Vaisala mobile detector: road, surface, and weather data
+- Vaisala mobile detector: transmits road data, surface conditions, and weather data

 Other interior equipment and data collection devices are shown in the following graphic: